Mari Mori: Career

 She was greatly influenced by her father; in A Lover's Forest, the older man can be seen as imbued with the same virtues and honor as she saw in her father.
-An older man and younger boy are trademarks of Mori Mari's work.
+An older man and younger boy are trademarks of Mari Mori's work.
 The older man is extremely rich, powerful, wise, and spoils the younger boy.
 In The Lover's Forest, for example, the older man, Guido, is 38 or so, and Paulo is 17 or 18.
 (However, he is not yet 19, the age that Mori was when her father died).
 Paulo is extraordinarily beautiful, prone to lounge lazily, and has a lack of willpower in all but the field of his pleasure.
 (Guido dies when Paolo is 19, and Paulo subsequently falls in love with a man who's been waiting in the wings, another one just like Guido).
 New York University Professor Keith Vincent has called her a "Japanese Electra", referring to the Electra complex counterpart put forth by Carl Jung to Sigmund Freud's Oedipal complex.